 Insurance requirements after a DUI

-In most states, drivers with a DUI may be required to carry an SR-22 filing.
+In most states, drivers with a DUI may be required to file an SR-22.
 An SR-22 is not an insurance policy but rather a form filed by your insurance company that states you are maintaining minimum liability insurance coverage.
 If you live in Florida or Virginia, you may need an FR-44 certification instead of an SR-22.
 Depending on your state, your license may be suspended as a result of a DUI conviction.

 If you are advised that you need an SR-22 or FR-44 filing, you will need to contact your insurance company.
-However, not all car insurance companies offer SR-22 or FR-44 filings.
+However, not all car insurance companies offer SR-22s or FR-44s.
 If your current insurance company does not offer this service, you will likely need to switch insurance carriers to find an insurer that specializes in high-risk drivers.

 How to find the best cheap insurance with a DUI